 When you’re done, tap Done in the top right corner.
 Repeat for every image you want to edit/add a filter to.
 Then tap next.
 Here you’ll be able to do all the other important stuff – write your caption, add hashtags, tag people and add a location if applicable.

-When you are done, tap share, and once published, your photo set post will appear as a photo with a photo set icon in the top right corner in your followers’ feeds, on your profile, and possibly on other users’ Explore page.
+When you are done, tap share, and once published, your photo set post will appear as a photo with a photo set icon in the top right corner in your Instagram followers’ feeds, on your profile, and possibly on other users’ Explore page.
 All they have to do is swipe left on the photos to see them all.
+And don’t forget you can also check out some artistic filters outside Instagram using online tools like Colorcinch.
+Beyond that, brands and influencers also make money on Instagram.

 The newer Instagram Stories feature is one that marketers – and serious Instagram users in general – love, especially those who are, logically enough, trying to tell a story with their images.
 Stories are also an excellent way to encourage not only engagement but off Instagram conversions.
 However, once again, posting multiple images to them one by one is a pain.
 But it does not have to be.
 Here’s a look at how it’s done.